-Net income for the year ended December 31, 2021, includes net income of \$195,648 of non-cash components relating to a fair value gain on real estate properties, fair value loss on Class B LP Units, equity income from investments and deferred taxes.
+Net income for the year ended December 31, 2022, includes net income of \$167,877 of non-cash components relating to a fair value gain on real estate properties, fair value gain on Class B LP Units, equity income from investments, an IFRIC 21 adjustment to realty taxes and deferred taxes.
 Net income exceeded distributions when removing the impact of these non-cash items.